Skip to main content

 • In Women ∞ The interplay is similarly disruptive.
 High cortisol can disrupt the delicate pulsatility of the menstrual cycle, leading to irregular cycles or anovulation.
 It interferes with the production of both estrogen and progesterone, contributing to the very hormonal imbalances that are associated with cognitive and mood symptoms.

-Therefore, any therapeutic strategy aimed at improving through hormonal optimization must account for the status of the HPA axis.
+Therefore, any therapeutic strategy aimed at improving cognitive function through hormonal optimization must account for the status of the HPA axis.
 Simply administering testosterone or estrogen without addressing underlying HPA dysfunction is like trying to fill a bucket with a hole in it.
 The benefits may be blunted or transient if the underlying physiology of chronic stress is not also managed.

 The Neurochemical Mechanisms of Hormonal Action